sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Template Method** defines the skeleton of an algorithm in a method deferring some steps to subclasses
+* The **Template Method** Pattern defines the skeleton of an algorithm in a method deferring some steps to subclasses

 ### Advantages